salesforce-ux/theo/CLI.md

 # Theo CLI

-Theo comes with a [CLI](https://en.wikipedia.org/wiki/Command-line_interface) that allows you to use `theo` to buld one or multiple tokens.
+Theo comes with a [CLI](https://en.wikipedia.org/wiki/Command-line_interface) that allows you to use `theo` to build one or multiple tokens.
 The CLI forwards on the `formats` and other relevant options to `theo` in order to build the token in the desired formats.

 ## Basic usage